Functional inequalities and applications to doubly nonlinear diffusion equations: Introduction

 to hold for all compactly supported $\vp\in W^{1,\infty}(\rn)$, where $\overline \vp=\frac{1}{H_1}\int_\rn \vp w_1(x)\,dx$, and $C_{HP}=C_{HP}(q,w_1,w_2)>0$, see Theorem~\ref{theo:HP-q}.
 Our next result is Theorem~\ref{theo:inq-sgn-Lap-q} providing a constructive PDE-based method of obtaining admissible weights to the following \emph{Hardy inequality}

 for every compactly supported $\vp\in W^{1,\infty}(\rn)$ and $C_H=C_H(q,w_1,w_2)>0$.

 The name \emph{Hardy-Poincar\'e inequalities} has been introduced in~\cite{bbdgv1}.
 In that paper the authors consider a family of inequalities which interpolates between the classical Hardy and Poincar\'e inequalities, see~\cite[Proposition 5]{bbdgv1}.
 Since then, the name Hardy-Poincar\'e has been popularized and several authors used it, see for instance~\cite{bbdgv2,Agueh2009,Dolbeault2011, Dolbeault2013,bonforte2021stability,S2}.
-In the present paper, we preferred to distinguish between two different situations: integrable weights (Hardy-Poincar\'e inequality~\eqref{HP}) versus non-integrable weights (Hardy inequality~\eqref{H}). {}
+In the present paper, we preferred to distinguish between two different situations: when the left-hand side weight is integrable (Hardy-Poincar\'e inequality~\eqref{HP}) and when it is not true (Hardy inequality~\eqref{H}). {}

-The investigation of the inequalities mentions above is motivated by the study of nonlinear diffusion equations where they play a critical role in understanding the~asymptotic behaviour of solutions to Cauchy problems.
+The investigation of the inequalities mentioned above is motivated by the study of nonlinear diffusion equations where they play a critical role in understanding the~asymptotic behaviour of solutions to Cauchy problems.
 The constants in the inequalities dictate the convergence rates of a~solution towards a~self-similar one.
 We apply such an inequality to investigate the long-time asymptotics of solutions to the Cauchy problem

 We point out that the inequalities~\eqref{HP} and~\eqref{P} retrieve the Hardy--Poincar\'e and Hardy inequalities applied in~\cite{bbdgv2,Bonforte2009} in order to obtain precise rates of convergence of solutions to~\eqref{dnle} for $p=2$ and $m<1$.
-Inequalities \eqref{P}, \eqref{HP}, and \eqref{H} are far better understood for $q=2$, cf.~\cite{sob-log-overview,BR,Bobkov99}.
+Inequalities \eqref{P}, \eqref{HP}, and \eqref{H} are far better understood for $q=2$ or in bounded domains, cf.~\cite{sob-log-overview,BR,Bobkov99,Ghoussoub2013}.
 We are interested in providing them for general $q$ and under possibly general assumptions on the weights.
 Despite our ultimate goal is to provide a handy tool for analysis of an evolution equation, let us mention that such inequalities play an important role in other branches of analysis.
 Hardy-type inequalities are used in functional analysis, probability theory, interpolation theory, and PDEs \cite{BaGo,BR,bbdgv2,ChZa,Chua,GaPa,GuW,Huang2021,KPP,PoMi,VaZu}.
 We refer to \cite{sob-log-overview,BR,Bobkov99,Miclo} for information on the relation between~\eqref{H},~\eqref{HP} and Log-Sobolev inequalities.
 The latter are of great interest in geometry in finite and infinite dimension, probability theory, and statistical mechanics. {}

 In order to present our first result let us define the \emph{median} of the measure $w_1(s)\,ds$ being a~point $\eta\in\R$ such that $\int_{-\infty}^\eta w_1(s)\,ds=\|w_1\|_{L^1(\R)}/2$.
 For any $m\in\R$ we define